What is the main source of law authorising this entity form?

 Minimum number of directors (or other applicable officers) and residency requirements

-One-tier administration system The management is undertaken by one director or by several directors (always in an odd number), organized as a board of directors (the “BoD”) and, if the case, by one or several managers (the “Managers”), led by a General Manager.
-In case of companies having the legal obligation to have their financial statements audited, the BoD must be composed of at least 3 directors and must delegate the management to the Managers, save for certain reserved powers.
+The management is undertaken by one (1) director or by several directors (always in odd number), organised as a BoD and, if the case, by one (1) or several managers (the Managers), led by a General Manager.
+In case of companies having the legal obligation to have their financial statements audited, the BoD must be composed of at least three (3) directors and must delegate the management to the Managers, save for certain reserved powers.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)